- Associate Director for Research and Programs

 - Associate Professor

-Dept. of Pediatrics, Johns Hopkins University School of Medicine
+Department of Genetic Medicine, Johns Hopkins University School of Medicine

 - Ethics and policy issues raised by emerging biotechnologies, with particular focus on genetics, stem cell science, neuroscience and synthetic biology